Endeavour Silver - Selling The News Today

 At El Cubo, both silver and gold grades were higher than plan, and throughput was slightly below plan.
 During the quarter, management made changes to both mining methods and ore control processes to reduce the dilution and provide higher-grade material to the plant.
 Grades are expected to stabilize and throughput should regain plan through year-end.

-Any issues being experienced at Bolañitos and El Cubo don't on the surface appear to be all that serious, although granted anytime you hear something along the lines of "silver grades improved but remained below plan due to grade variations in the LL-Asunción vein," it does make one stop and think twice about what might possibly be going on at the mine.
-Even more concerning is Guanaceví, as the operational issues have been a recurring theme since the second half of 2016 and throughout the first half of 2017, which should cause investors some serious consternation that there may not be an easy fix for the "variance in production."
+Any issues being experienced at Bolañitos and El Cubo don't, on the surface, appear to be anything too serious, although granted anytime you hear something along the lines of "silver grades improved but remained below plan due to grade variations in the LL-Asunción vein," it does make one stop and think twice about what might possibly be going on at the mine.
+Even more troubling is Guanaceví, as the operational issues have been a recurring theme since the second half of 2016 and throughout the first half of 2017, which should cause investors some serious consternation that there may not be an easy fix for the "variance in production."

 To read essentially the same statements regarding operations three months after the news first hit the wire doesn't exactly inspire a great deal of confidence that these issues are steadily improving; if anything, I would interpret the slow progress being made at Guanaceví to be a noteworthy red flag; one year is a long time for operational issues not to be understood and resolved.